vechain/vechain-sdk-js/docs/architecture.md

 # Architecture

-The chapter is designed to provide a high-level understanding of the vechain SDK architecture and structure.
+The chapter is designed to provide a high-level understanding of theVeChain SDK architecture and structure.
 Comprehensive diagrams, following the C4 model, are available for reference in the project's [GitHub repository](https://github.com/vechain/vechain-sdk-js/tree/main/docs/diagrams/architecture).

 ## Introduction